Pre-eclamptic toxaemia; PET; EPH gestosis; metabolic toxaemia of late pregnancy

 Whilst the condition is not considered to be inherited, women are at higher risk if a close female relative, such as their mother or sister, have also been affected.
 Studies have not identified a genetic link with the condition but some research has shown that the father may also contribute to the risk of pre-eclampsia.
 This is because those men born from a pre-eclamptic pregnancy are more likely to father a child in a pregnancy that is also complicated by pre-eclampsia.
 Some men also seem to carry a higher risk of fathering a pre-eclamptic pregnancy than others.

 Blood pressure is measured at routine midwife appointments throughout a pregnancy.
 Pre-eclampsia is diagnosed if a woman has high blood pressure (140/90 or higher) as well as protein in the urine after the 20th week of pregnancy.
 To confirm this, blood pressure should be measured on at least two separate occasions at least 4–6 hours apart; protein in the urine is normally tested using a single dipstick test or by collecting urine over a 24-hour period.
+Some new tests (e.g. placental growth factor, PLGF) are being studied to determine if they can help rule out pre-eclampsia.

 The current challenge for the medical community is to improve methods of identifying those at a higher risk of developing pre-eclampsia early on in pregnancy and then potentially provide preventative treatments.
 Currently, doctors rely on measurements of blood flow in the arteries of the womb using a Doppler ultrasound; this is one method of predicting the condition, as women with poor blood flow are more than six times more likely to develop pre-eclampsia.
 However, the method used to make this measurement is found to be inaccurate at predicting this disorder, and it is not considered useful for routine screening of all pregnant women, only for those already considered at high risk.
 An alternative approach is the analysis of certain markers in the blood and urine (such as urocortin, anandamide and angiotensin II) early in pregnancy that could predict which women are most likely to develop the condition later on.
 Further research is needed in this area before such tests are used routinely to predict pre-eclampsia.